SciLor/OnePlus-3-AOSPA-Bluetooth-Stack/README.md

 ## Description
 This module implements the idea of [shadeau on xda-developers](https://forum.xda-developers.com/oneplus-3/oneplus-3--3t-cross-device-development/los-bluetooth-fix-existing-roms-6-20-t3625247) to replace the Lineage OS Nougat Bluetooth Stack of the OnePlus 3(T) with the one shipped with [Paranoid Android 7.3.1 - AOSPA](https://forum.xda-developers.com/oneplus-3/oneplus-3--3t-cross-device-development/paranoid-android-7-0-2-aospa-oneplus-3t-t3615015).

 I had problems with my BMW E91/E92 CIC Professional Navigation system and Bluetooth on LOS Nougat (while MM was working fine): Headset connection is connected and disconnected after some seconds.
-Then I have to connect it manually via the cars Bluetooth menu.
-This should fix it.
+Then I have to connect it manually via the cars Bluetooth.
+This won't fix the problem...

 ## Changelog
 ### v1.0.0 - (2018-05-02)